Pulse-width modulation: History

-By 1946 the Philips, N. V. company had designed an optical scanning system for variable area film soundtrack which used PWM while it was scanning the optical audio track transversely with a thin light beam.
-The electronics then evaluated threshold between exposed (non-translucent) and unexposed (translucent) parts of audio track.
+By 1946, the Philips, N. V. company had designed an optical scanning system for variable area film soundtrack which used PWM while it was scanning the optical audio track transversely with a thin light beam.
+The electronics then evaluated the threshold between exposed (non-translucent) and unexposed (translucent) parts of the audio track.
 The proposed system was to reduce noise when playing a film soundtrack.

 One early application of PWM was in the Sinclair X10, a 10 W audio amplifier available in kit form in the 1960s.
 At around the same time, PWM started to be used in AC motor control.

+In the mid-1970s, early automotive applications of pulse-width modulation (PWM) were developed in the UK by Associated Engineering Developments Ltd (AED).
+Engineers Norman Hunt and John Noddings designed systems that used pulse-width modulated electrical signals to control high-speed solenoid valves.
+By altering the signal's duty cycle, the system could vary hydraulic and pneumatic pressure instead of just turning a solenoid valve fully open or fully closed.
+This technology was commercialised through AED's subsidiary company, Econocruise Ltd, based in Rugby, Warwickshire.
+The company used these modulated solenoid valves in pneumatic assemblies to control throttle actuators, supplying cruise control systems for luxury passenger cars and PWM speed limiters for heavy commercial trucks and buses.

 Of note, for about a century, some variable-speed electric motors have had decent efficiency, but they were somewhat more complex than constant-speed motors, and sometimes required bulky external electrical apparatus, such as a bank of variable power resistors or rotating converters such as the Ward Leonard drive.

 Principle

 Periodic pulse wave

 Fig. 1: a periodic pulse wave, showing $y_\text{min}$, $y_\text{max}$ and constant duty cycle D.

 If we consider a periodic pulse wave $f(t)$ with period $T$, low value $y_\text{min}$, a high value $y_\text{max}$ and a constant duty cycle D (Figure 1), the average value of the waveform is given by: